ryco117/CryptoChat/README.md

 -ip	--ip-address		//specify the ip address (or hostname) to attempt to connect to -p	--proxy				//specify the address and port to use as proxy -o	--output			//save the keys generated to files
--sp --save-public		//save the peer's public key to a specified file -lk	--load-keys			//specify files to load public and private keys from -lp	--load-public		//specify the file to load the peer's public key from
+-lk	--load-keys			//specify files to load public and private keys from -lp	--load-public		//specify the file to load the peer's public key from
 ```